fommil/fpmortals/manuscript/complete.md

 A> creating an `INil`.
 A>
 A> This optimisation is manually applied to all zero-parameter classes.
-Indeed, A> scalaz is full of many optimisations of this nature: debated and accepted only A> when presented with evidence of a significant performance boost and no risk of a A> semantic change.
+Indeed, A> Scalaz is full of many optimisations of this nature: debated and accepted only A> when presented with evidence of a significant performance boost and no risk of a A> semantic change.